 Traditional Grant Opportunity

-Apply for a grant (grant closed - no longer accepting applications).
+Apply for a grant - Grants coming in 2024

 A complete application includes:

-All applications must be fully complete, meet all criteria and included all required attachments in order to be considered.
+All applications must be fully complete, meet all criteria and include all required attachments in order to be considered.

 Measures should benefit residents of nursing facilities by fostering innovation and improving the quality of life and care at the facilities.
 This could include the following: